turingschool/front-end-curriculum/projects/module-1/romcom-pair.md

 - When a user clicks the "View Saved Covers" button, we should see the saved covers section
 - All the covers in the `savedCovers` array should be displayed in the saved covers section

+_Note: None of this needs to persist on page load_

 ## Iteration 5 - Deleting Saved Covers

 - From the saved covers view, if a user double clicks a saved poster, it will be deleted

 _Hint: How will you update the data model to achieve this?_
 _Hint: Look into [this user event](https://developer.mozilla.org/en-US/docs/Web/API/Element/dblclick_event)_
+_Note: None of this needs to persist on page load_

 ## Optional Extensions - Gettin' fancy